Billie-LS/loan_prequal_qualifier_app/Challenge2/loan_qualifier_app/README.md

 Through processing the loan applicant provided data and comparing it to the loan criteria of various lenders, the loan applicant's eligibility for the loan they are seeking is determined.
 The program will output for the applicant their calculated monthly debt to income (DTI) ratio, loan to value (LTV) ratio, and, if they qualify, the number of banks with a list of those banks to which they are pre-qualified will be outputted.
 The program will then offer to save the list of banks and loan data.
 Upon selcting to save the data, the list of banks and loan data within a comma separated values (CSV) file, `bank_loan_list`.

 ---
-## Methods
+## *Methods*

 The command line interface operator/user will input

     file path for the `daily_rate_sheet`
     applicant's

         credit score
         monthly debt
         monthly income
         desired loan size
         current home value

-    if qualified, file path to save list of banks and associated loan data
+    the user / operator will be prompted for loan applicant's desire to save or not save, the app will output as to available matches found or none found to be saved, if no matches are identified, file path to save list of banks and associated loan data, the user / operator will be be prompted for a fil path to where the list should be saved, the user / operator will be finally be notified that the file has been saved to the specified path

 ---
 ## Dependencies